 Bunnies, chicks, and eggs, oh my!
 It must be Easter time!
 Place this Roll and Graph Easter Math Activity in your math center and watch as your students have fun while working on early graphing skills.
-As an added bonus, they’ll work those fine motor muscles while coloring too!
+As an added bonus, with this roll and graph activity, they’ll work those fine motor muscles while coloring too!

 Roll and Graph Easter Math Activity